felipenoris/math-server-docker/README.md

-# AWSFinance
+# math-server-docker

-Toolchain script for Financial and Mathematical Programming on Amazon´s AWS EC2 fresh instance.
+Dockerfile to build a server with Jupyterhub and RStudio, ready for Python, R and Julia languages.

 ## List of tools